GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A new idea comes suddenly and in a rather intuitive way.
-But intuition is nothing but the outcome of earlier intellectual experience.
+> ### A large part of mathematics which becomes useful developed with absolutely no desire to be useful, and in a situation where nobody could possibly know in what area it would become useful.
 >
-> ~ *Albert Einstein*
+> ~ *John von Neumann*

 ---
 ## 🏎 Quick Facts